CristianCantoro/bash_simplelogging/README.md

 It aims to be a simple library that can be used in scripts, with no dependencies.
 This library has been written for Bash 4.

+It is also a "simple" library in the sense that it does not implement a fully-fledged object-oriented frameworks as in other projects such as [Bash Infinity][BashInfinity].

 ## Usage

 ```bash